mingzhangPHD/Transfer-Learning-for-Fault-Diagnosis/MAAN/readme.md

 Anyone with problems of runing this code, please see the "readme.md" in [WDMAN](https://github.com/mingzhangPHD/Transfer-Learning-for-Fault-Diagnosis/blob/master/WDMAN/readme.md)

-The detial descriptation and information can be found the original link is as follow: https://phmsociety.org/data-analysis-competition/
+The original detial descriptation and information of the PHM2009 Competition can be found the original link is as follow: https://phmsociety.org/data-analysis-competition/

 # Citation